 “Yes, rehab is pertinent to much of what we do, but it doesn’t reflect the depth and breadth of everything we do here.
 We needed an image, an identity, that would inspire our people and serve as a beacon for like-minded scientists, academics, innovators and entrepreneurs.”

 If the number of industry partnerships that KITE has recently attracted is any indication, the launch was an overwhelming success.
-Among those to formally partner with KITE and its scientists are Myant Inc. (textile computing), ARHT Media (hologram technology), MyndTec (neuromodulation), Apple, Helius Medical Technologies (neuromodulation), Faurecia (automotive) and Fourier Inteligence (robotics).
+Among those to formally partner with KITE and its scientists are Myant Inc. (textile-based technology), ARHT Media (hologram technology), MyndTec (neuromodulation), Apple, Helius Medical Technologies (neuromodulation), Faurecia (automotive) and Fourier Inteligence (robotics).

 “In the last two years, we have accomplished many things, however, the one accomplishment that I am most proud of, is the way our team responded to the COVID-19 pandemic.”